IgorBrandao42/Quantum-Gaussian-Information-Toolbox/README.md

-# Gaussian Quantum Information Numerical Toolbox (Python)
+# QuGIT: Quantum Gaussian Information Toolbox

-This is a object-oriented Python library aimed at simulating any multimode quantum gaussian states, findiing their time evolution according to sets of quantum Langevin and Lyapunov equations and recovering the information about these states.
+QuGIT is an open-sourced object-oriented Python library aimed at simulating multimode quantum gaussian states, finding their unconditional or conditional time evolution according to sets of quantum Langevin and Lyapunov equations and recovering information about these states.

+The toolbox takes advantage of the symmetry of gaussian quantum states to efficiently simulate them without the need to work with truncated Hilbert spaces.

 ## gaussian_state class
 Gaussian states are a particular class of continuous variable states that can be completelly described by their quadratures' first and second moments [[Rev. Mod.
 Phys.
 84, 621]](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.84.621).
 The toolbox is able to simulate any gaussian state through the class 'gaussian_state' whose input can be